DevilToasty/CSE360HW3/README.md

-<<<<<<< HEAD
-# CSE360-HW2
+# CSE360-HW3
 =======
-README File for Team Project Phase 1
+README File for Homework 3 -
 Overview

-This repository contains all the files and deliverables required for Team Project Phase 1, including source code, documentation, screencasts, and automated tests.
+This repository contains all the files and deliverables required for HW3, including source code, documentation, screencasts, and automated tests.
 Below is a detailed list of items in the repository and instructions on how to access and use them.

 Repository Contents
 1. Source Code